 How does fly fishing in Colorado differ from where you grew up?

 At this elevation and cold water, the rivers and lakes are mostly populated with trout.
-In Virginia, there's plenty of little brook trout streams in the Blue Ridge, but as soon as you get down in elevation to warmer water, you'll find more small mouth and striped bass.
+In Virginia, there are plenty of little brook trout streams in the Blue Ridge, but as soon as you get down in elevation to warmer water, you'll find more small mouth and striped bass.
 The stripers get really big, and are a handful on a fly rod!

 How do you find a "good spot"?